hgallocodes/flight_delay_app/README.md

 A Python-based web application that leverages machine learning and weather data to estimate the probability of flight delays for departures from Los Angeles International Airport (LAX).

+DESCRIPTION

+The LAX Flight Delay Predictor is a Python-based web application that leverages machine learning and weather data to estimate the probability of flight delays for departures from Los Angeles International Airport (LAX).
+Using historical flight records (2021–2024) combined with local weather conditions, the system trains an XGBoost classifier to model delay patterns and serves predictions through an interactive Dash dashboard.

+Users interact with a guided, multi-page interface to select their airline, choose a destination airport, and specify flight details such as departure time, date, duration, and weather parameters.
+The app then displays the predicted delay probability with a gauge, a summary report table, and a route map, offering actionable insights for travelers.

 📸 Screenshots
 <p align="center"> <img src="https://github.com/user-attachments/assets/9645664a-7ab6-43d2-8957-d82bf1dbaabd" width="300" height="150" /> <img src="https://github.com/user-attachments/assets/480858af-57d6-4e30-8ac3-1fd0f724aa41" width="300" height="150" /> </p> <p align="center"> <img src="https://github.com/user-attachments/assets/7f1f63cc-9213-4e1a-8bac-04ac68f2c5a0" width="300" height="150" /> <img src="https://github.com/user-attachments/assets/980484d3-5657-4571-9be4-c35046d0638e" width="300" height="150" /> <img src="https://github.com/user-attachments/assets/b583d295-be84-45c2-93be-89a5abb248e4" width="300" height="150" /> </p>
 📝 Description